emnify/product-docs/docs/events/usage.md

 These integrations also provide insights for IoT remote monitoring and anomaly detection or detailed information about service usage (i.e., data, SMS) and cost per device.

 :::tip
-Follow the [Data Streamer documentation](../data-streamer/getting-started) to learn more about the benefits and how to get started.
+See the [Data Streamer documentation](../data-streamer/getting-started) to learn more about its benefits and how to get started.
 :::

 ### Managing event data streams in the Portal

-To manage your data streams, log in to your account on the [emnify Portal](https://portal.emnify.com/).
+To manage your data streams, log in to your [emnify Portal](https://portal.emnify.com/) account.
 Then, navigate to the **Integrations** page by clicking the **Integrations** menu item in the sidebar.

 If there are no data streams configured, the **Data Streams** panel displays all available connection types as tiles.